Thomas S. Stewart

-Among all the buildings in Richmond, the Egyptian Building is certainly one of the most fascinating.
-The building was erected in 1845 as the home for Hampden-Sydney College’s Medical school, the first in the south.
-It is currently part of the campus of the Medical College of Virginia (a branch of Virginia Commonwealth University) and is the emblem of the campus.
+Among all the buildings in Richmond, the Egyptian Building is certainly one of the most unusual.
+It was erected in 1845 as the home for Hampden-Sydney College’s Medical school, the first in the south.
+Now part of the medical campus of Virginia Commonwealth University (VCU Health), the building has also become the emblem of the entire university.

 The building was designed by Philadelphia architect Thomas S. Stewart in the Egyptian revival style.
-Egyptian imagery is common in the field of medicine as the first physician in western history is often cited as Imhotep, also the first recorded architect of the west.
-Egyptian forms had been adapted for funerary and medical buildings previously but MCV’s Egyptian Building took this influence uncommonly far.
+Egyptian imagery is associated with the medical fields as the first physician in Western history is often cited as Imhotep (also the first recorded architect).
+In early 19th century Western architecture, Egyptian forms were adapted for funerary and hospital buildings based on the connection between ancient Egyptian medicine and tombs.

 “It is a shrine, a sanctuary of tradition, the physical embodiment of our genius.
 It is a spiritual heritage.
 In a world often accused of cold materialism, with an ideology of human self-sufficiency, and an adoration of objects that can be handled and seen, there is a need for things of the spirit, if science is to do more than make life safer, longer and more comfortable.”